 The past decade has been transformative for chefs in Houston as well as for the city’s six million residents.
 Not only is H-Town a mecca for meat eaters, but the city has also racked up notable accolades for its diverse food scene.

 Brisket wasn’t a surprise when we rolled through the lone star’s biggest city during our road trip.
 We expected to find Texas Barbecue as well as Tex Mex and chef-driven cuisine.
 But we weren’t previously aware of the emergence of international cuisine, especially Vietnamese food, in Houston.

 We got our first taste of Vietnam at Nam Giao.
-The Houston restaurant took as straight to Hue with authentic dishes like Banh Beo dumplings and Cơm Hến, a melange of baby clams, roasted peanuts and sesame seeds over rice.
-Then we ramped it up by eating Viet-Cajun Crawfish at Crawfish & Noodles.
+The Houston restaurant took us straight to Hue with Central Vietnamese dishes like Banh Beo dumplings and Cơm Hến, a melange of baby clams, roasted peanuts and sesame seeds over rice.
+Then we ramped things up by eating Viet-Cajun Crawfish at Crawfish & Noodles.

 Tasting Texas mud bugs seasoned with garlic and lemongrass was a revelation.
 Plowing through through a pile of tongue-tingling crustaceans, we feebly attempted to keep up with our Houstonian cousins who were clearly not first timers at this seafood rodeo.

 It all made sense during a memorable lunch at now-closed Underbelly.
 After serving us dishes like Korean Braised Goat with Dumplings and Vietnamese Style Flank Steak, Chef Chris Shepherd rapped with us about the growing Vietnamese community.
 We learned, through Chef Shepard, that there are no crawfish in Vietnam and that Viet-Cajun Crawfish is a true Houston specialty.